Here is your 2015 NMS Programming. Subject to change.

 Get your music into the hands of the people that matter; top industry players critique your work on the spot.
 Bring a CD with ONE Song with all your information clearly labeled.
 You will be able to drop off in the bin at the beginning or the session – CD’s will be randomly drawn and announced.

-BMI Presents: The Songwriters Movement
+The A&R Movement

 Where is music headed?
 The young guns of A&R discuss the future of music and what they look for before signing an artist.
 This Movement will also review the Top 3 Artists from the NMS “Artist on the Verge Project,” where the winner, as voted upon by the NMS delegates, will win marketing, promotion, musical equipment and services valued around $50,000.

 The US Copyright office has made recommendations for overhauling copyright law.
 Publishers want to pull out of performing rights associations.
 The DOJ is considering changes to the consent decree ruling.
 Indie, major and label owned music publishers discuss what the changes might mean to the business, the catalog game and the process of developing new writers.